rwjack/2paco/README.md

 ### Just a little heads up:

 This script is not considered safe at all.
-I

-t's just a little home/hobby project I made for fun.
+It's just a little home/hobby project I made for fun.

-Please **do not** use it in a **release** environment.
+Please **do not use** it in a **release** environment.
 I cannot even count the security holes in it.

 ### Anyways: